iamHaneef/dsa-core-practices/README.md

-# DSA Core Practices
+# Data Structures and Algorithms

+## 📌 Overview

-This repository contains implementations of core Data Structures and Algorithms (DSA) in Java, organized by topic for clarity and learning.
+A collection of core Data Structures and Algorithms (DSA) implementations in Java, organized by topic for structured learning and practice.

 ---

-## Repository Structure
+## ⚡ Topics Covered

 ### Arrays
 - Subarray sum